Urban gardening

-Urban gardening is the practice of growing vegetables, fruit and plants in urban areas, such as schools, backyards or apartment balconies.
+Urban gardening is the practice of growing vegetables, fruit and plants in urban areas, utilizing planting areas available in cities, such as: roofs, backyards, window boxes, balconies, schoolyards, and even medians, sidewalk cracks, vacant lots, and parking lots.

 Characteristic of urban gardens

-Urban gardens, also known as city gardens or urban agriculture, refer to the cultivation of plants and sometimes animals within urban areas.
-These gardens can take various forms and serve multiple purposes, from providing fresh produce for local communities to promoting environmental sustainability and fostering community engagement.
+Urban gardening, also referred to as urban agriculture, is the cultivation of plants in metropolitan areas.
+Urban gardens can take a variety of forms depending on the available growing space.
+The purpose of an urban garden may also vary: providing fresh produce to local communities, promoting learning about environmental sustainability, and fostering community engagement through community focused work, are some common purposes.
 Here are some characteristics of urban gardens and what can be considered as one:

 Location

-Urban gardens are typically located within cities or densely populated urban areas.
-They can be found in various settings such as parks, vacant lots, rooftops, balconies, community centers, schoolyards, or indoor spaces such as greenhouses.
+Urban gardens are located in cities, densely populated urban areas.
+They can be incorporated into the city in various ways, such as in parks, vacant lots, on rooftops, in containers on balconies, at community centers, schoolyards, in indoor spaces such as greenhouses and in vertical gardens.
+David Farrier notes "Farms have sprouted in Brooklyn shipping containers, subterranean car parks in Paris, second world war bomb shelters beneath London and on rooftops from Hong Kong to Singapore."

 Size

 Urban gardens can vary significantly in size, ranging from small individual plots or container gardens to larger community gardens or urban farms.
 Some urban agriculture projects may cover several acres of land, while others may consist of just a few square feet.